1999–2000 Mighty Ducks of Anaheim season: Regular season

-Anaheim's biggest problem was their Penalty Killing : the Mighty Ducks struggled a lot short-handed during the regular season, as they had the lowest penalty-kill percentage in the NHL at 79.05%.
-The Defense did a good job ranking seventh in the west but their bad Penalty Kill resulted in allowing 21 more goals than last season which cost them the Play Offs.
-Offensively their defence men scored 43 goals compared to 25 goals last season, contributed by Olausson and Tverdovsky for a combined 30 goals.
-Both goalies had another very solid season though their SV% was down compared to the previous year.
-Hebert recorded his second best GAA of his career and fifth straight season with three or more shutouts.
-Their Offense relied on their first line again combining for 94 goals (109 goals last season) but saw more secondary scoring from other players as Cullen, Aalto and Nielsen improved their goal and point totals while Mike Leclerc had a solid rookie season with 19 points.
-Marty McInnes missed 20 games, which was a factor their Powerplay was good but nowhere near the dominance of last season ranking 14th with a percentage of 16,57%.
+Anaheim's biggest problem was their penalty killing: the Mighty Ducks struggled often short-handed during the regular season, as they had the lowest penalty-kill percentage in the NHL at 79.05%.
+The defense ranked seventh in the West, but the team's poor penalty kill resulted in 21 more goals allowed than the previous season, which cost them the playoffs.
+Offensively, their defensemen scored 43 goals compared to 25 goals in 1998–99, led by Olausson and Tverdovsky for a combined 30 goals.
+Both goalies had another very solid season though their save percentage was down compared to the previous year.
+Hebert recorded the second-best GAA of his career; this was also Hebert's fifth straight season with three or more shutouts.
+Their offense relied on their first line, again combining for 94 goals (109 goals last season) but saw more secondary scoring from other players as Cullen, Aalto and Nielsen improved their goal and point totals while Mike Leclerc had a solid rookie season with 19 points.
+Marty McInnis missed twenty games, which was a factor.
+The Ducks' power play was good but nowhere near the dominance of last season, ranking 14th with a percentage of 16.57%.